Solar Panel Payback Period UK

 Written and reviewed by Sepehr.
 See our editorial policy.

-Payback period is the single most important number to understand before investing in solar panels, and also the one most frequently misrepresented in sales conversations.
-The honest range for a UK household is 8–12 years for a solar-only system, though with a battery the combined investment may take longer to repay depending on how you use it.
+For a UK household, the honest payback range is 8–12 years for a solar-only system — though with a battery the combined investment may take longer to repay, depending on how you use it.
+Payback is the single most important number to understand before investing in solar panels, and also the one most frequently misrepresented in sales conversations.
 This guide walks through exactly how payback is calculated, works through a realistic example with ranges, and explains what shortens or lengthens it.

 How payback is calculated